phpMv/ubiquity/docs/model/models.rst

 ORM
 ===
 .. note::
-   if you want to automatically generate the models, consult the :ref:`generating models<model/generation>` part.
+   if you want to automatically generate the models, consult the :doc:`generating models<model/generation>` part.

 A model class is just a plain old php object without inheritance. |br|
 Models are located by default in the **app\\models** folder. |br|